yoelgeb/jump-capstone/README.md

 # Capstone Project for Yoel, Meet, and John
 3/6/2023 - 3/9/2023
+Used AWS: Lambda Functions, S3 buckets, Cloud9, and MySQL RDS

 ## Link to the Website
 The Website is hosted on a S3 Bucket (Might be disabled in the future)